Database Explorer

 object, which is reloaded from the

-database to reflect any changes made at the database level (e.g., triggers, default column values, or auto-increment
+database to reflect any changes made at the database level (triggers, default column values, auto-increment column calculations).

-calculations).
-This ensures data consistency, and the object always contains the current database data.
-If a primary key is not
+This ensures data consistency, and the object always contains the current data from the database.
+If it doesn't have a unique

-explicitly defined, the method returns the input data as an array.
+primary key, it returns the passed data as an array.

 $row = $explorer->table('users')->insert([